 Factory 2050 is the first building to be completed on the University of Sheffield’s new Advanced Manufacturing Campus.
-The 6,730 sq m landmark circular glass building and rectangular extension is home to the AMRC’s Integrated Manufacturing Group (IMG) and is the UK’s first totally reconfigurable, digital factory for collaborative research.
+The 6,730 sq m landmark circular glass building and rectangular extension is home to the AMRC’s Integrated Manufacturing Group (IMG).

 IMG’s work spans robotics and automation, integrated large volume metrology, digitally assisted assembly and manufacturing informatics.
 Among other things, the Group is developing ways of meeting demand for high variation and mass customisation, intelligent machines and process that monitor and optimise their operations, techniques to shorten lead times and ramp production up and down rapidly, ways of handling and making sense of big data, human machine collaboration and techniques for digitally assisted assembly.

 New equipment installed at Factory 2050 includes a KUKA Titan heavy-duty 6-axis robot, controlled by a Siemens 840DSL controller and KUKA omniMove Automated Guided Vehicles (AGVs).